Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Methodology

 In this work, we sampled only $T_{vir}^{min}$ and $\zeta$.
 We limited 21CMMC to sampling only two parameters for two reasons.
 First, sampling additional parameters would require additional computing resources for our runs of 21CMMC.
 Secondly, limiting the number of parameters for 21CMMC to fit should, in principle, improve the accuracy of its returns.
 If 21CMMC fails to fit two parameters, we should be skeptical of its fits using more complicated parameterizations of the EoR.
 We performed a cursory analysis using the more modern and flexible \citet{Park19} EoR parameterization, which encompasses the parameters $f_{*,10}$, $\alpha_{*}$, $f_{esc,10}$, $\alpha_{esc}$, $t_{*}$, and $M_{turn}$.
 In this analysis, we provided 21CMMC, at the outset of each run, with the fiducial values of $f_{*,10}$ and $\alpha_{*}$ in order to avoid their degeneracy with $f_{esc,10}$ and $\alpha_{esc}$.
 We thus sampled $f_{esc,10}$, $\alpha_{esc}$, $t_{*}$, and $M_{turn}$, and found that our results were qualitatively unchanged from those of our main parameterization, with the added drawback of being more computationally expensive.
 For a detailed description of each parameter mentioned above, see \citet{Park19}.

 We assume flat priors on both $\log(T_{vir}^{min})$ and $\zeta$ and allow 21CMMC to sample in the ranges $\log(T_{vir}^{min}) \in [3.5,6.5]$ and $\zeta \in [5,100]$.
 We allowed 21CMMC to sample $T_{vir}^{min}$ beyond its allowed parameter range because doing so did not meaningfully affect the accuracy of its returns; however, as we shall demonstrate, even confining the priors to the allowed values of $\zeta$ was insufficient to yield accurate results.
 Each run was given 200 sampling iterations, consistent with \citet{GreigMes17}.
-200 iterations was sufficient to observe convergence for most light-cones, and running the light-cones for additional iterations did not meaningfully improve the accuracy of 21CMMC's returns.
+200 iterations was sufficient to observe convergence for most light-cones, with tests of up to 1000 total iterations failing to make any significant changes to the recovered parameters.
 Because of the computational expense, we use only six walkers to explore the parameter space, which is in agreement with the default value of ``walkersRatio'' in 21CMMC.
 The results in \citet{GreigMes17} come from using 400 walkers, although other works have shown that significantly fewer than 400 walkers are needed to accurately constrain the astrophysical parameterization of the EoR \citep{Gazagnes, Nasirudin, Binnie, GreigMes18}.
 The results of a preliminary analysis we conducted with 400 walkers did not meaningfully differ from the results described in this work.
 All runs were carried out over the full range of redshifts for which the input 21 cm PS was nonzero.